reinforced/Reinforced.Tecture/README.md

 // ...
 ```

-## Conenct Tecture to your application
+## Connect Tecture to your application
 Tecture can be easily registered in any [IoC container](https://github.com/reinforced/Reinforced.Tecture/wiki/Ioc) and used from application

 ```csharp